 The Board reviews Ark's treasury management arrangements annually.
-During the year Ark divested out of an investment portfolio with Brewin Dolphin in preparation of further new build developments.
 Cash funds are held in instant access and a range of longer-term notice or deposit accounts.

 Readily liquefiable assets are held at a balance of at least an amount equivalent to two months cashflow expenditure (approximately £3,700k), which is considered sufficient to cover operational working capital requirements.